VenusKareen/VenusKareen/README.md

 Exploring virtual worlds 🕹️
 Reading tech blogs and fantasy novels 📚
 Experimenting classical repertoires with my sax
 💬 Let's connect and chat about code, jazz/classical music, or your favorite book!
-You can reach me on X or LinkedIn.
+You can reach me on X (formerly twitter) or LinkedIn.

 ⭐ Be sure to check out my projects below and give them a star if you find them interesting!